 Some lighting equipment has to be installed inside a protective lantern housing.
 Unless it is practicable to measure the luminous intensity of the complete installation, it is normal practice to apply a de-rating factor to the intensity of the lighting equipment to allow for the reflection and transmission losses at the lantern glazing, generally referred to as the glazing loss factor.

 Glazing bars or astragals may reduce the intensity of the light at certain bearings.
 The installation of non-vertical astragals will overcome this reduction to a certain extent.
-The focal plane of the light should be positioned away from any horizontal glazing bars or intersection.
+The focal plane of the light should be positioned away from any horizontal glazing bars or intersections.

 IALA recommends that, in the absence of more definitive information, the glazing loss factor be taken as 0.85 for a system in clean condition.